Born: Ghazipur, Uttar Pradesh

 2. Structure and Dynamics of Deep Eutectic Solvents: Deep eutectic solvents (DESs) are an emerging class of multicomponentliquids, sharing several physicochemical properties with ionic liquids.
 In our group, we focus on exploring the structural and dynamic aspects of various DESs by using MD simulation techniques.
 Appreciating the behaviour of these solvents in neutral and charged confinement is also a part of our research.

-3. Membrane Structure and Dynamics: We carry out multiscale molecular dynamics simulations to examine the effects of concentration and chemical nature of amphiphilic compounds on the structure and stability of homogeneous and heterogeneous lipid bilayers.
+3. Structure and Dynamics of Biological Membranes: We carry out multiscale molecular dynamics simulations to examine the effects of small drugs, amphiphilic compounds, ILs and DESs on the structure and stability of biomimmetic homogeneous and heterogeneous lipid membranes.